Food Justice

 Creating a world where everyone has access to the nutritious food they need requires a multi-pronged solution.
 Structural changes and major policy reform are needed to create a truly just and equitable society where no one lacks access to fresh nutritious food.

-Phillies Bridge Farm is dedicated to bringing healthy, fresh produce to those in need in our own community, and we hope you will join us as we work to achieve that mission.
+Phillies Bridge Farm Project is dedicated to bringing healthy, fresh produce to those in need in our own community, and we hope you will join us as we work to achieve that mission.
 If you are in a position to support our program monetarily, your donations will go directly toward providing shares to those in need.
 We also welcome volunteers to the farm to help with food distribution, farm work, and other projects that keep our farm going!